 Using and protecting your passport

 Your passport is a valuable document.
-It proves your identity and citizenship.
-If your passport is lost or damaged, you may not be able to travel internationally.
-Furthermore, a lost or stolen passport has the potential to be misused for criminal purposes.
-To protect your passport:
+It proves your identity and Australian citizenship.
+Deliberately damaging your passport is a crime.
+If your passport is lost or damaged, you may not be able to travel.
+If it is lost or stolen, someone could use it to steal your identity or for other criminal purposes.

-- We recommend that you keep a photocopy of your passport or a record of its number and expiry date.
-This can be useful for your own reference and in certain travel circumstances.
+Keep a photo or photocopy of your passport’s photo page, or at least a record of its number and expiry date.
+This can be useful for your own reference and in certain travel situations.

-- Please note that the Australian Government has no arrangement to give authority to operators such as cruise companies or hotels to hold Australian passports, despite this being common practice in some parts of the international travel industry.
-If you have concerns, we suggest you raise these before confirming your bookings.
-In some circumstances, you may be able to explore options such as providing a copy or scan instead of handing over your passport.
+Cruise companies and hotels in some parts of the international travel industry have a practice of holding the passports of their clients.
+If you have concerns, raise them if possible before confirming your booking.
+You may be able to explore options such as providing a copy or scan instead of handing over your Australian passport.

 If you change your name, you can keep using your current passport.
 We recommend booking your travel in the name that is in your passport.

 You can apply for a new passport in your new name at any time.
 Depending on your circumstances, you may have to pay the standard fee.